Clinical Practice of Hypnosis - Module Five

 This Module is all about becoming a dedicated practitioner.
 Katina refers to this Module as The Crescendo, because this is where it all comes together.

-The final Module in our Five Module Clinical Hypnotherapy Course, it was completely re-written by David in 2017, and is revised here in 2019.
+The final Module in our Five Module Clinical Hypnotherapy Course, it was completely re-written by David in 2017, and has been progressively revised and added to since then as we collate his notes, recordings and documents.
 It draws from David's reflections of his lifetime of work with people, and a life of dedicated learning and study.